NRCan/geo-deep-learning/README.md

 - input image file (tif)
 - reference vector data (shp)
 - attribute of the shapefile to use as classes values
-- dataset (either 'trn' for training or 'val' for validation) where the sample will be used
+- dataset (either of 'trn' for training or 'val' for validation) where the sample will be used

 Each image is a new line in the csv file.
 For example: